StichelMan/GUIDE-Expo-Modules-implementation/README.md

 <activity android:name="com.facebook.react.devsupport.DevSettingsActivity" />
 ```

 These steps were necessary for my OLD, Java Android, project in order to make integrating of Expo Modules into your existing Android project possible; making the development process better since there will be no need for native configuration as long as Expo-compatible packages are used in React Native.
-Keep in mind that the new entry files for Expo modules integration will be in Kotlin.
-However, for the native Java project, there's no need to convert syntax since Java and Kotlin can coexist in the same project, albeit not in the same files.

 DISCLAIMER:</br> I have very minimal experience working with Java for mobile android apps and thus I could be wrong about specific "claims" made in my above findings, but I can proudly say that I am now able to write React Native code, keep practicing the expo managed workflow and never have to touch any native code (apart from this one-time configuration and the places I want my React Native bundles to be rendered), to make the react native components appear in development and render in production builds WITHIN the original, Java-written, native application.